-Nowadays automatic transmission vehicles are getting popular, with ease to drive and improved mileage.
-People are preferring to buy automatic transmission.
-But when it comes to real drivers, they choose manual transmission.
-In this article, I will discuss is it okay to skip gears in manual transmission?
+Nowadays automatic transmission vehicles are getting popular, with ease of driving and improved mileage.
+People are preferring to buy automatic transmissions.
+But when it comes to real drivers or people who love driving, they choose manual transmission.
+In this article, I will discuss whether is it okay to skip gears in manual transmission.

-Today we are going to discuss whether it is okay to skip gears while driving a manual transmission?
+Today we will discuss whether it is okay to skip gears while driving a manual transmission.

-Many regular experience drivers tend to do this, they skip gears.
+Many regular experienced drivers tend to do this, they skip gears.
 They will skip the second gear and switch from first to third or skip fourth and switch from fifth to third.
 They tend to do this in upshifting and downshifting.
-And yes it is okay to skip gears as long as you are matching the revs.
+And yes it is okay to skip gears as long as you match the revs.

 When you are upshifting let’s say from second to fourth, remember to release the clutch slowly so that the revs can drop, if you release the clutch quickly you will feel lurch.
 There is a lurch because your vehicle wheels and engine are trying to match speed.
 This might wear your clutch more and can affect your car balance.
 While in upshifting it is okay to skip gears as long as you allow the revs to drop, the only issue is you will lose pick up, because you are on higher gear and the engine revs are low.
 Actually, it is beneficial in city traffic as you will save fuel and the wear is not that high.